NextronSystems/thor-manual/usage/scan.rst

 Scan
 ====

-This chapter is a quick introduction on how to run a THOR scan and how to personalize scans to better fit your environment and expectations.
+This chapter provides a quick introduction to running a THOR scan and to adjusting scans for your environment and use case.

-Please note, the command line arguments are used to fine tune your scans and yield potentially better results for your use cases.
+Command-line arguments are used to fine-tune scans and can improve results for specific use cases.

-There is no "one fits all" command line argument, but we designed THOR to cover the broadest area with minimal impact in the default operating mode.
-Default in this case means no additional command line arguments.
+There is no single command line that fits every scenario, but THOR is designed to provide broad coverage with minimal impact in the default operating mode.
+In this context, default means running THOR without additional command-line arguments.

 Quick Start
 -----------

-Follow these steps to complete your first THOR scan
+Follow these steps to complete your first THOR scan:

 1. Make sure you've read the :doc:`/usage/beforeyoubegin` guide
-2. Open a command line as administrative user
+2. Open a command line with administrative privileges

    a.
 Administrator on Windows
    b. root on Linux and macOS

-3. Navigate to the folder in which you've extracted the THOR package and placed the license file(s)
+3. Navigate to the folder where you extracted the THOR package and placed the license file(s)
 4. Start THOR on your command line

    a. ``thor64.exe`` on 64bit Windows systems